Itegories: Iteration and Trace

 We can also consider the classical setting, where we can use the Kleene upper-star to express the parametrized iteration operator and trace operator.

-\begin{proposition} Let $\mathbb{X}$ be an extensive restriction category which is also a classical $\perp_d$-restriction category equipped with a Kleene upper-star $\star$.
-Then $\mathbb{X}$ is a traced extensive restriction category parametrized iteration operator $\mathsf{Iter}$ and trace operator $\mathsf{Tr}$ defined respectively as follows:
+\begin{proposition} Let $\mathbb{X}$ be an extensive restriction category which is also a classical $\perp_d$-restriction category equipped with a Kleene upper-star $\star$, then $\mathbb{X}$ is a traced extensive restriction category with a parametrized iteration operator $\mathsf{Iter}$ and trace operator $\mathsf{Tr}$ defined respectively by:

 \end{proposition} \begin{proof} These are the induced parametrized iteration operator and trace operator from the induced Kleene wand from a Kleene upper-star as given in Prop \ref{prop:star-to-wand}. \end{proof}